by John Ellis

 Much of our phone conversation was undergirded by my friend’s desire to help his local church better respond to and serve those living in poverty.
 However, the article below doesn’t articulate some of the more specific things that he and I discussed, even though I told him that it did.
 I realize now that I was conflating another phone call with this article.

-Shortly after I originally published it, a family member called me.
+Shortly after I originally published the article, a family member called me.
 Although the specific circumstances differed, his reason for calling me was essentially the same foundational concern as those of my friend.
 Like my friend, this family member had the desire to learn ways in which he and his local church could better respond to and serve those living in poverty.
 After today’s phone call with my friend, rereading this current article, and reflecting on the phone call with my family member, I’ve concluded that I should write a companion piece.

 This current article is concerned with presenting a Biblical and theological argument for why Believers and local churches should busy themselves with the work of mercy ministries and the pursuit of social justice.
 The follow up article, which I’ve already begun writing, will be concerned with boring into the details and helping fellow Believers replace some of the cultural nuts and bolts that have unfortunately connected contra-Biblical worldviews with their approach to ministry.
 This, in turn, will help clear away some of the societal brush preventing churches from implementing practical ministry steps in this area.
 So, without further ado, below is the original article: